Wendy Rule

 Wendy Elizabeth Rule (born 31 October 1966) is an Australian singer songwriter and teacher of Modern Pagan spirituality.
 She was born in Sydney but moved to Melbourne as a baby, and lived there until she moved to the USA in 2016.
 She now lives in the small historic city of Las Vegas, New Mexico.
 She has released an extensive catalogue of original albums, and still performs regularly in the USA, Australia and Europe.

 Early life

 Raised in Blackburn, Victoria (a suburb of Melbourne) in what was once an old farm house with a sprawling and overgrown backyard, Rule developed an early love of nature and wild places.
 Since early childhood Rule loved to sing, especially when alone in nature.
-In 1983, at the age of 15, Rule had her first experiences of performing to an audience when she performed the lead role in her High School musical, after which she dedicated herself to singing, taking weekly classical singing lessons, which she continued until her early 20's.
+In 1983, at the age of 15, Rule had her first experiences of performing to an audience when she performed the lead role in her high school musical, after which she dedicated herself to singing, taking weekly classical singing lessons, which she continued until her early 20s.